Bratby Law Privacy Notice

 - Law Insider (legal clause research and benchmarking).

-We may also disclose personal data to regulators, law enforcement authorities, and professional advisers where required by law or to protect our legal rights.
+We may also disclose personal data to regulators, law enforcement authorities, and professional advisors where required by law or to protect our legal rights.

 International transfers